 Medical Care and Your 4- to 7-Month-Old

-Most likely your baby will now be seen at 4 months and at 6 months, but your doctor may have a different schedule for well-baby visits.
-Extra visits may be scheduled to check on a problem found earlier.
+Most likely your baby will now be seen at 4 months and at 6 months, but your doctor may schedule extra visits to check on any problems found earlier.

-Many parents call the doctor more often about suspected colds or ear infections during these months, especially in wintertime.
-Once babies can reach out and grab objects, and start having contact with more people, they can be at increased risk for contagious illness, particularly if entering childcare or if they have older siblings.
-Also, much of the immunity that they received from their mothers before birth is "wearing off" now.
+Colds and ear infections can become more common at this age, especially in wintertime.
+Once babies can reach out and grab objects and start having contact with more people, they can be at increased risk for contagious illnesses, especially if they're in daycare or have older siblings.

 What to Expect at the Office Visit

 Well-baby visits vary from doctor to doctor, but here are some common elements of a checkup: